The Call for Papers is now closed.

 Paper proposals for these panels should be sent directly to panel convenors.
 The

-Paper abstracts will be evaluated by panel convenor(s) and you will be notified of the outcome in early April 2021.
+Paper abstracts will be evaluated by panel convenor(s) and you will be notified of the outcome by 20 April 2021.

 Please note you can submit your paper to the Open Panel (OP) if you have a paper that reflects a theoretical, empirical and/or methodological issue in interpretive policy analysis but does not specifically apply to any of the themed panels.

 : Paper proposals should be sent as an e-mail attachment to panel convenors and include – Name, e-mail address, and institutional affiliation of author(s) – Number and title of the panel – Title of the paper – An abstract of 250- 500 words

 LIST OF PANELS All the panels are listed below.
 You can read each panel proposal in full by clicking on the panel title.
 If you prefer you can download a pdf document which includes all panel proposals by clicking here.